-- 2. The torsional vibration stresses on the generator shafts driven by diesel engines are to be in accordance with the following requirements (1) and (2). - (1) The torsional vibration stresses are not to exceed τ_1 given in the following, within the range from 90% to 110% of the maximum continuous revolutions.
+- 2. The torsional vibration stresses on the generator shafts driven by reciprocating internal combustion engines are to be in accordance with the following requirements (1) and (2). - (1) The torsional vibration stresses are not to exceed $\tau_1$ given in the following, within the range from 90 % to 110 % of the maximum continuous revolutions.